 Understanding Differentiation

 Differentiation is the process of finding the derivative of a function, which represents the rate at which one quantity changes with respect to another.
-In the context of GCSE Maths, differentiation helps ascertain slopes of curves, optimize functions, and solve problems related to motion and areas under curves.
+In the context of GCSE Maths, differentiation helps ascertain slopes of curves, optimise functions, and solve problems related to motion and areas under curves.

 Key Concept: The Derivative